 The effect of imagining something pleasant and soothing has a calming effect on you in the same way as thinking about something unpleasant or scary has a distressing effect.
-The exercise also builds on the fact that as humans we are wired to connect with others.
+This exercise also builds on the fact that as humans we are wired to connect with others.
 Touch is a powerful way for us to relate.

 This simple exercise using the imagination releases positive chemicals, neurotransmitters and hormones that boost positive feelings, strengthens trust, and increases your overall well-being.
-It can even help compensate somewhat for the lack of social contact.
+It can even help compensate somewhat in situations where you miss social contacts.